Denis-leparteleg/Pizzeria/README.md

 To be able to access the application the user should install the latest version of google chrome, mozilla firefox or explore and load the live link provided. from this point the user can access an online site, and can be able to:
 ```
-+ Choose the size of pizza  that they want e.g Small, Medium, Large
++ Select the size of pizza  that they want e.g Small, Medium, Large
-+ Choose what kind of crust they would like the pizza to have e.g Crispy, Stuffed, Gluten-free.
++ Select what kind of crust they would like the pizza to have e.g Crispy, Stuffed, Gluten-free.
-+ Choose the topping(s) I want on my pizza.
++ Selected the topping(s) they prefer on their ordered pizza.
-+ Place an order for my Pizza and see the total charge for it.
++  Be able to place an order for my Pizza and see the total charge for the same.
-+ Have an option to order as many pizzas as I want.
++ Have an option to order as many pizzas as they would like.
-+ Have an option to have the pizza delivered or not.
++ Have an option to have the pizza delivered.
 If it's to be delivered get alerted  on how much the delivery charge will be.
 + If they want it delivered get prompted to enter where the delivery should be made.

 ```